amaximov/amaximov.github.io/docs/_posts/2022-01-16-design-document-format-process.md

 Diagrams are not the easiest thing to author.
 They require a visual skill and ability to simplify and organize that takes time to develop.
 Some people never get there.

 While it might be tempting to use tools that lay out diagrams automatically for you (e.g. Python’s Diagrams), consider what you are trying to convey.
 It is not just the building blocks, but their relationship to each other.
 It is the concepts that map into the design.
 For more complex designs the way you lay things out and how you present them is what makes all the difference.
 The way you group, color, organize things is what makes the meaning come across.
-This is part of presentation design, not the mechanical layout of constituent pieces.
+This is part of presentation design, not the mechanical layout of constituent pieces [^1].

 A well-done diagram becomes a reusable thinking tool for the roundtable discussion, something a wall of text cannot do.